daattali/daattali.github.io/projects.md

 - **[lightsout](https://github.com/daattali/lightsout)** - An implementation of the puzzle game Lights Out using R. [Play the game online](https://daattali.com/shiny/lightsout/).
 Available [on CRAN](https://cran.r-project.org/package=lightsout) and [on GitHub](https://github.com/daattali/lightsout).

-## Chrome extensions
+## Chrome / Firefox extensions

 - **[GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension)** - allows you to easily navigate through the changes in a file that has been edited on GitHub.
 Especially useful when editing a markdown file within the browser, as GitHub will only show you the full changed file but not show you *where* the edits were made.
 I find this very helpful every time I make small edits to someone else's large markdown document.
 [Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/github-diff-navigator/aoojogkiedabnddmokieplfnmjehlneo)

 - **[Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension)** - the slide previews in the Speaker Notes window of Google Slides are tiny and unreadable.
 This extension dynamically resizes the slides based on the window size to make them useful.
 [Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/google-slides-auto-resize/piciggpbidhfbpefjjbomcgomanjfbeb)

 - **[Old School GitHub](https://github.com/daattali/oldschool-github-extension)** - GitHub rolled out a brand new UI on June 23, 2020.
 There are a few aspects of the new UI that I (and many others) don't like and this extension brings back a few features from the classic GitHub look.
-[Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/old-school-github/blkkkhifjoiedclojflfcenbjigdajeb)
+Install the [Chrome extension](https://chrome.google.com/webstore/detail/old-school-github/blkkkhifjoiedclojflfcenbjigdajeb) or [Firefox add-on](https://addons.mozilla.org/addon/old-school-github/)

 - **[Project Free TV Ad Bypass](https://github.com/daattali/pftv-ad-bypass-extension)** - Project Free TV serves a 10-second ad page before allowing users to continue to the video - this extension bypasses the ad page.
 [Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/project-free-tv-ad-bypass/modfjcgeknfglkdgckkomdcgokkjaadd)